Self-Publishing FAQ

 What is POD publishing?

-POD, or print-on-demand, is the technology that makes self-publishing possible for all of us.
-With POD, your published book is stored as digital files and not as physical copies.
+POD, or print-on-demand, is the technology that makes self-publishing possible for so many authors.
+With POD, distribution platforms store your book as digital files, not as physical copies.
 When an order is placed, a book is printed (on demand), packaged, and shipped to the buyer.
-This means no warehousing costs, no large initial print runs, and built-in order fulfillment!
+This means no warehousing costs, no large initial print runs, and built-in order fulfillment.

-POD publishing is perfect for first-time independent authors who do not have a large audience to whom they can reliably sell a large number of books. and who want the ability to control their own book listings, access royalty statements, and manage their publisher accounts.
+POD publishing is perfect for first-time independent authors working on growing their audience.
+It is also excellent for those who want the ability to control their own book listings, access royalty statements, and manage their publisher accounts.

-POD works very well for softcover books with black-and-white interiors.
+POD works very well to produce softcover books with black-and-white interiors.
 In recent years, it’s also become a very good option for full-color interiors.
 For many authors, POD publishing is far and away the best option for bringing a high-quality book to market.

 When is my manuscript ready for editing?